duyler/duyler.com/pages/en/docs/event-bus.md

 `int $retries` - Number of retries if the action returns a result with ResultStatus:Fail.

-`int $labels` - Any arbitrary data.
+`array $labels` - Any arbitrary data.
 Can be useful when implementing state handlers.